-The Group Risk Management Department's primary focus is to develop and manage ERM mechanisms, promote ERM concepts throughout the Group, in addition to providing risk management challenge and support for (re)insurance underwriting and asset management;

-- The Prudential and Regulatory Affairs Department advises the Group on prudential regulations.
+- The Risk Governance and Risk Coverage departments' primary focus is to develop and manage ERM mechanisms and to promote ERM concepts throughout the Group, in addition to providing risk management challenge and support for (re)insurance underwriting and asset management; - The Prudential and Regulatory Affairs department advises the Group on prudential regulations.
 It ensures the Group actively positions itself in relation to the different jurisdictions and requirements to which it is exposed or could be exposed; and continuously develops and promotes SCOR's leading risk management expertise through regular dialogue with internal and external stakeholders.
-Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Centre of Excellence and prepares the Group for the adoption of major new prudential regulations; - The Financial Analysis and Risk Modelling department manages and operates SCOR's internal model and provides a detailed quantitative risk analysis.
+Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Centre of Excellence and prepares the Group for the adoption of major new prudential regulations: - The Risk Modelling department manages and operates SCOR's internal model and provides a detailed quantitative risk analysis.
 It provides reports to management on risk assessment and actively assists the Group in its various uses of the internal model; - The Group Chief Actuary and team report to the Chief Risk Officer.
-See section B.6 Actuarial function for further information on the role and responsibilities of the Actuarial key function.
+See section B.6 Actuarial function for further information on the role and responsibilities of the actuarial key function.